eric-gan/Sourcing/README.md

 Open `sourcing.csv`, and you should see the output, which you can then copy over to Google Sheets.
 As a reminder, please double check ALL email names and domain names before sending sourcing emails, as this is not perfect.
 If emails do not appear for a company, the format will need to be manually scraped from Hunter, and merged in using Option 2 (Modifying Email Pattern on Existing Sheet) or an Excel funtion.

 <strong> Note: Please limit the amount of searches you make using automated sourcing as LinkedIn will mark you as a power searcher (warning) and you could eventually get banned.
 LinkedIn will notify you of power searching. </strong>

-## Hunter API Key
-NOTE: You can leave Hunter.io API key as an empty string when prompted and still gather all other data from LinkedIn.
-If you would like to use Hunter.io API to automatically fill in the emails follow the instructions below.

-Because this application uses Hunter.io API, individual users are required to create an API Key to use (API Requests are throttled).
-To generate a Hunter.io API Key:
-1. Visit [Hunter.io](https://hunter.io) to create an account.
-2. After creating an account, go to your name in the top right corner and select API in the dropdown.
-Copy and paste your API secret key
-3. You are able to access your personal API Key and view your Hunter.io API Usage.
-4. Should you run out of monthly requests (50 companies per month), simply make a new account and get a new key.

 ## Debugging
 The file for `chromedriver` is not found: